ashwagzabani/Mini-Twitter/README.md

 # Mini-Twitter
 Mini-Twitter is a simple version of Twitter website.
-It's allow the user to add new tweets and manage them. log in, add new tweets , manage his tweets by fltier them as faves, edit and delete them.
-In addtion, it's as a simple soical ,so, the user can see recent news about sporst, health and technology
+It's allow the user to add new tweets and manage them.

 ### User stories
 - As a user, I should be able to sign up.